How to find, identify, cultivate and cook your Chicken of the Woods Mushroom.

 All varieties of Chicken of the Woods are edible, but some are better than others for eating.
 Luckily, our trusty spot about one mile from our home is a good producer of Laetiporus cincinnatus, a “Chicken” variety that is considered by many to have the best flavor and texture of them all.

 Like chicken (the bird), Chicken of the Woods is also very high in protein.
-According to this online resource, the nutritional breakdown of Laetiporus cincinnatus is:
+According to this source, the macronutrient breakdown of 1 serving (100 g) of Laetiporus cincinnatus is:

 - 14g Protein